melaniebrgr/learning-computer-science/02-programming/02-data-structures/06-graph.md

 - **homogeneous**: all nodes and edges have the same type
 - **heterogeneous**: nodes and edges can have 2 or more types, e.g. nodes are authors or papers, and edges are citations or likes

-There are different ways to represent graphs:
+There are three different ways to represent graphs:

 - **adjacency matrix**: The vertices are the columns and rows, if an edge exists, the cell at that coordinate is "filled in".
 - **edge set**: The simplest representation.
 A set that contains tuples of the verticles indicating each edge in the set.